mstguillain/LINGI2255-2018-Superform-MS/README.md

 ## Facebook plugin :
 in order to run facebook login plugin, ou must run the app on https://localhost:5000/
-* in order to run it, please generate you .key and .pem : file https://medium.freecodecamp.org/how-to-get-https-working-on-your-local-development-environment-in-5-minutes-7af615770eec
+* in order to run it, please generate your .key and .pem : files https://medium.freecodecamp.org/how-to-get-https-working-on-your-local-development-environment-in-5-minutes-7af615770eec (only the two first commands)
 * to resolve the https testshib bug, you first need to login in http mode (only login with testshib then kill the app)
 ```shell